mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 <div class="threejs_center"><img src="resources/cube-faces-vertex.svg" style="width: 500px"></div>

 Thinking about it that single corner needs a different normal for each face of the cube.
 It needs different UVs for each face as well.
-This points out the biggest difference between `Geometry` and `BufferGeometry`.
-Nothing is shared with `BufferGeometry`.
 A single *vertex* is the combination of all of its parts.
 If a vertex needs any part to be different then it must be a different vertex.

-The truth is when you use `Geometry` three.js transforms it into this format.
-That is where the extra memory and time comes from when using `Geometry`.
-Extra memory for all the `Vector3`s, `Vector2`s, `Face3`s and array objects and then extra time to translate all of that data into parallel arrays in the form of `BufferAttribute`s like above.
-Sometimes that makes using `Geometry` easier.
-With `BufferGeometry` it is up to us to supply the data already turned into this format.

 As a simple example let's make a cube using `BufferGeometry`.
 A cube is interesting because it appears to share vertices at the corners but really